Topshelf/Topshelf/doc/source/configuration/config_api.rst

 Service Recovery
 ================

-Topshelf also exposes the options need to configure the service recovery options as well.
+Topshelf also exposes the options needed to configure the service recovery options as well.

 .. sourcecode:: csharp